mathewgomas-alfred/mathewgomas.io/reference_manual/sharing_krita_logs.rst

         .. note::

-            The :file:`krita.com` executable starts Krita as a command-line program with a console window.
+            The :program:`krita.com` executable starts Krita as a command-line program with a console window.
 This was not available before Krita version 5.0.
-If you have an older version or would prefer to use the :file:`krita.exe` program without a console window, see :ref:`DebugView guide <using_debug_view>`.
+If you have an older version or would prefer to use the :program:`krita.exe` program without a console window, see :ref:`DebugView guide <using_debug_view>`.

 #.
-On macOS open :file:`Terminal.app`, on Linux open your favourite terminal or console application.
+On macOS open :program:`Terminal.app`, on Linux open your favorite terminal or console application.
 On Windows, open a Command Prompt by typing :code:`cmd.exe` on the Start Menu and pressing :kbd:`Enter`.

 #.
 Write the path to the Krita executable.